Israeli Ultra-Orthodox Military Draft Controversy Raises Economic Concerns

 2. Economic Integration:

 The central bank’s assertion of Ultra-Orthodox participation in the workforce signals a push for increased economic integration.
-If their participation becomes more widespread, it could lead to a reduction in government spending on welfare programs and pave the way for improved economic stability and growth.
+If their participation becomes more widespread, it might lead to a reduction in government spending on welfare programs and pave the way for improved economic stability and growth.

 3. Religious and Cultural Dynamics: